mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.11.0.md

 - Added CSRF protection injection to portal's form.
 Now you don't need to add it manually to your templates.

 #### Changed
-- Changed recovery links to be valid for 24 hours.
+- Changed passwordrecovery links to be valid for 24 hours.
-- Changed recovery links to be unique and valid for one use only.
+- Changed password recovery links to be unique and valid for one use only.
 - Changed the default value of [PORTAL_DATABASE_CONNECTION_MAX_LIFETIME]({{< ref "/product-stack/tyk-enterprise-developer-portal/deploy/configuration#portal_database_connection_max_lifetime" >}}) to 1800000 milliseconds.
 - Changed session token queries for better performance.
 - Introduced new indexes for better performance.